This is the classic working cowboy set of leather split reins. With a wide variety of options, you can pick the reins that best fit your needs.

 We make our reins with American Tanned, Old World Hermann Oak harness leather.
 Old World harness leather has a long reputation with cowboy professionals.
 As this leather ages it gets darker and feels better in the hand.
 As I build each rein, I cut it from the hide, rub it with saddle soap, Neatsfoot oil, and saddle soap again.
 This gives it a heavy, pliable feel like it’s already been broke-in.

 I recommend you measure a set of reins in your tack room so that you know what size will feel best to you and to your horse.

 With weighted ends, your reins will naturally stay lower to the ground.
 "Extra Heavy" means that they’re cut out of a natural heavy-weight steer.
 Without having been skived at the tannery, this rein is naturally thicker towards the neck of the cow.
 I've seen this thickness reach up to 22 oz while the rest of the reign is closer to 14-15 oz.

-Weight: Regular Harness, Extra Heavy
+Weight: Regular Harness, Extra Heavy (the favorite)

 Lengths: Short: 7’ Regular: 7-1/2’ Long: 8’+